 Financial planners recommend that families save and invest during prosperous times, so money is available to pay their bills if a family member loses a job or has a medical emergency.
-Similarly, most economists believe a nation should save money, strive to minimize debt, or even aim to have a surplus during prosperous periods to prepare for periods of little or no economic growth.
+Similarly, most economists believe a nation should save money, minimize debt, or even aim to have a surplus during prosperous periods to prepare for periods of little or no economic growth.
 When recessions occur, the government could use deficit spending to manage the economy.
-In other words, fiscal policy should be expansionary (increasing the budget deficit) during recessions, and contractionary (limiting the budget deficit) when the economy is overheated.
+In other words, fiscal policy should be expansionary (increasing the budget deficit) during recessions and contractionary (limiting the budget deficit) when the economy is overheated.

 Economists who favor a balanced budget amendment argue that a balanced budget is necessary because the federal government lacks fiscal discipline.
 They point to the time lag between recognizing a problem and implementing a solution results in untimely fiscal policy that can be counterproductive.
-Another problem is that, once implemented, government programs can be hard to discontinue.
-Regions and individuals become dependent on the income from a project, making it difficult for policy makers to terminate.
+Another problem is that once implemented, government programs can be hard to discontinue.
+Regions and individuals become dependent on the income from a project, making it difficult for policymakers to terminate.
 (Would you vote for a politician who favors closing a military base in your community?)
 This dependence makes it politically popular to include some “pork” in the budget.
 Pork is a term used for budget items that benefit special interests or small groups of voters.
 These items are hidden within larger budgets.
-A bill is passed when there is enough pork to satisfy enough representatives to pass a bill.
+A bill is passed when there is enough pork to satisfy enough representatives to vote for a bill.